Qcent/js-quiz-app/README.md

 * Create a responsive design that is as true to the Mock-up as I can get.

 ## Usage
-`js-quiz` is a 30 question length, multiple choice, timed examination of ones basic JavaScript knowledge.
+`js-quiz` is a 30 question length, multiple choice, timed examination of one's basic JavaScript knowledge.
 The entirety of the app can be navigated with the click of a mouse or a tap of a button with minimal scrolling at worst.
 10 seconds is given for each question in the quiz for a total of 300 seconds, and 10 second shall be deducted for every wrong answer.

 ![The intro screen of js-quiz](./assets/images/app-screenshot1.png) Once [the page](https://qcent.github.io/js-quiz-app/) loads you will be greeted with the above screen where you may view current high scores or start the quiz.